edgexfoundry/edgex-compose/compose-builder/README.md

 ```
 taf-perf-compose [options]
-Generates a TAF performance testing compose file as specified by options and stores them in the configured TAF release folder.
+Generates a TAF performance testing compose file as specified by options and stores them in the configured TAF folder.
 Compose files are named appropriately for the options used to generate them.

 Options:
     taf-secty:	  Generates performance TAF testing compose file with security services